balancap/tf-imagenet/README.md

 Whereas the latter provides a fully optimized TF benchmark on the imagenet dataset (yes, TF can be competitive with other frameworks in terms of speed!), it does not provide a full environment for obtaining the best trained models and reproducing SOTA results.

 Hence, this fork focuses on providing a tested and complete implementation for training TF models on ImageNet (on deep learning stations, but also AWS P3 instances).
 More specifically, here are the main improvements / modifications compared to the original repo
-* No other custom layers API.
+* No additional custom layer API.
 Use TF slim / Keras for models definition;
 * Support TF weight decay API instead of uniform L2-weight decay on every variable (which can lead a large drop of the final accuracy).
 * Support `moving_average_decay`, `label_smoothing` and `gradient_clipping`  to improve accuracy;
+* VGG and Inception evaluation modes;
 * Additional information recorded in TensorBoard.

 # State-of-the art reproduction